dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/motivation.md

 - a concrete formulation of covariance dynamics on the SPD manifold,
 - a Markovian lift framework for memory-aware covariance evolution,
 - a numerically validated implementation,
-- and transparent diagnostics for long-time behavior.
+- transparent diagnostics for long-time behavior.

 These contributions form a **foundation**, not a finished theory.